Dreamerol/NEURAL-NETWORKS-FOR-3D-VECTOR-CLASSIFICATION/README.md

 predicting the trajectory of SIR model - plotting the results - interesting fact for these kind of models - is that for training our NN model we need to map the current value of the variables with the previous ones

   [SIR_Model](https://github.com/Dreamerol/Neural_Networks_Lab/blob/main/NN_SIR_model_predictions.py)

+Also we have watched a few tutorials for building NN, CNN from scratch, so to get the idea how the algorithms of gradient descent and backpropagation are actually implemented and realized - to get a deep understanding how do they actually work

 ---

 ## Key Skills